 Education in Ireland is an organization dedicated to raising awareness of the quality of Irish education.
 One of their newest initiatives is the Student Ambassador Program, recognized by the government of Ireland.
 ASA is proud to report that 3 ASA Griffith College students have been selected for this prestigious position!
 Student Ambassadors publish blogs, videos, and articles about their experiences in Ireland and receive high-level training in online communications.
 In addition to being an excellent résumé builder, being an ambassador has some pretty big perks.
 For example, past ambassadors were flown back to Ireland in the Spring as part of their ambassadorship, and the high point for two of our students was getting to meet the President of Ireland!
 Maybe you could be next!

 Maynooth University traces its origins back to 1795.
-It is one of the top ranked universities in Ireland and welcomes over 8,400 students from more than 50 countries.
+It is one of the top ranked universities in Ireland and was the first institution outside the United States to be ranked in the Princeton Review.
+MU welcomes over 8,400 students from more than 50 countries.
 Building on a tradition of scholarship and excellence in all aspects of its teaching and research, over 90% of Maynooth University faculty hold PhDs.
 Its vibrant and beautiful campus offers a friendly and personal atmosphere, as well as a first-class center of learning and research.
 At Maynooth University, you can have a true Irish university experience by studying amongst primarily Irish students.

 Maynooth University is home to several world renowned research institutes, including: NCG (National Centre for Geocomputation), NIRSA (National Institute for Research and Spatial Analysis), and An Foras Feasa, the Institute for Research in Irish Historical and Cultural Traditions.